apache/druid/docs/content/querying/limitspec.md

 }
 ```

-If only the dimension is provided (as a JSON string), the default order-by is ascending.
+If only the dimension is provided (as a JSON string), the default order-by is ascending with lexicographic sorting.

 See [Sorting Orders](./sorting-orders.html) for more information on the sorting orders specified by "dimensionOrder".